 Position players in a semicircle so they can hear each other without the conductor acting as a relay.
 Ask specific players to "listen down" (tune to the lowest voice) or "listen across" (blend with the instrument on their left).
 A useful exercise is the "melody trade": have the euphonium section play the main melody while the tubas play bass, then switch.
 This develops awareness of each part's role.
 The conductor can also record the ensemble and play it back, asking players to point out balance issues they hear.

-Positive reinforcement is especially effective in small ensembles where players might feel exposed.
+Low brass players often feel exposed, especially during solos or exposed technical passages.
+The conductor should explicitly encourage mistakes in rehearsal—treat them as learning moments rather than failures.
 After a difficult run, praise the group for listening across sections.
 When individual players make subtle corrections, acknowledge them with a nod or a quick comment.
 Provide feedback that is specific: instead of "better balance," say "the tuba section pulled back in measure 34, so the euphonium melody came through."
 This builds trust and encourages musicians to take risks.

 Conclusion